wevisdemo/bkk-election-2022/README.md

   - Pull rebase `git pull --rebase` often.
 Before you start coding and pushing.
   - Continuous integration: try not to leave your code without pushing overnight.
 - Each time the code is pushed to main branch, Github Action will build and deploy to the staging environment.
+- Deploy to production is now done manually.
+Pipeline implementation is in the plan.